UniversalDevicesInc/udi_python_interface/Oauth2.md

         # Example for a boolean field
         self.myParamBoolean = ('myParam' in self.customParams and self.customParams['myParam'].lower() == 'true')
         LOGGER.info(f"My param boolean: { self.myParamBoolean }")
-        # If using client id & secret provided in custom params, pass the custom params to the oAuth module
-        super()._customParamsHandler(data)

     # Call your external service API
     def _callApi(self, method='GET', url=None, body=None):
-        # When calling an API, get the access token (it will be refreshed if necessary)
-        accessToken = self.getAccessToken()

-        if accessToken is None:
-            LOGGER.error('Access token is not available')
-            return None

         if url is None:
             LOGGER.error('url is required')
             return None

         completeUrl = self.yourApiEndpoint + url

+        LOGGER.info(f"Making call to { method } { completeUrl }")

+        # When calling an API, get the access token (it will be refreshed if necessary)
+        # If user has not authenticated yet, getAccessToken will raise a ValueError exception
+        accessToken = self.getAccessToken()

         headers = {
             'Authorization': f"Bearer { accessToken }"